bit-wise/thewordgame/host.md

 "Not at all my new friend," beamed William back.
 The stranger removed his shoes -- a pair of weathered work boots -- and placed them opposite the guests'.
 The carpet had changed, he thought; feels different.

+"Do you say mean things  because it is hard to communicate with any people?"

+A father hasn't seen what his son has done.

+The young one was like, "I fuckin' told you guys; but, you didn..."

+"Listen to that, o'r there." shippie said in the bath, beneath the water -- small boats adrift.

+I'm stoned.
+"No worries".
+She turned, on her heals, like she'd never done before,

+# Don't worry, "I'm not stoned.

+and it was said to be 43"

+Clair showed up in a bright dress.
+Mostly white with embroidered oranges and pears.

+"Clair you must come in; meet our guest."

+She had barely her jacket off before she was dragged.